 Frames have lots of tiny parts, like screws, springs, and hinges, which can get dirty with sweat and oils from your face.
 Dr. Wolfe points out that while cleaning your eyeglass frames is important, people sometimes skip this step.

-- Use a mild soap, like lotion free-dish soap, and apply it to your frames using your fingertips.
+- Run the frames under warm water.
+Use a mild soap, like lotion free-dish soap, and apply it to your frames using your fingertips.

 - Rinse the frames thoroughly under warm water.